16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 The solution?
 Create short, actionable product demos that meet customers where they are in the buyer’s journey.
 Weave your discovery questions into your demo, and ramp up your sales process to the speed your customers want to travel.

-A partner program can be relatively simple to set up—all you need is people who love your product, and a reasonable incentive to motivate them to promote it.
+A partner program can be pretty easy to set up—all you need is people who love your product, and a reasonable incentive to motivate them to promote it.

-Here are two types of partners you can find pretty easily:
+Here are two types of partners to look for:

 • Brand evangelists inside your current customer base: Do you already have raving fans who love your product and regularly recommend it to their network?
 Take the time to hop on a call with these people and develop a more structured relationship with them.